SquareとMicrosoft Excelの連携イメージ

 Other Automation Examples Using Square

-There are many other examples of automation using Square in Yoom, so here are a few to introduce.
+There are many other examples of automation using Square in Yoom, so here are a few.

-By integrating Square with LINE, you can automatically receive notifications on LINE when transaction information is created, allowing you to quickly check the information.
+By integrating Square with LINE, a notification is automatically sent to LINE when transaction information is created, allowing you to quickly check the information.

 By linking Square with freee Accounting, you can automatically create clients and minimize information management oversights.